phan-t/cas-socialabs/_posts/2019-05-23-module2-yaml-inputs-service-broker.md

 ```

 #### Service Broker

-We now need to save a version of our blueprint.
-Then we will release it for use within Service Broker.

 1. From within your blueprint canvas select "Version" and save a version of your working blueprint.
 2. Now select "Version History" and select "Release" to release your blueprint for use within Service Broker.